Yankees vs. Mariners Player Props Betting Odds

 France Stats

-- France has 75 hits with 21 doubles, six home runs, 18 walks and 32 RBI.
-He's also stolen one base.
+- France has 21 doubles, six home runs, 18 walks and 32 RBI (75 total hits).
+He has stolen one base.

 France Recent Games